 Poorly constructed vehicle tracks (“hilltracks”) have been a concern to environmental and recreation groups for decades due to the damage they can cause to the landscape and sensitive habitats.
 Some examples can be seen in our photo gallery.
 We published a report “Changing Tracks” in September 2018 which considered how effective these changes have been in stopping the building of damaging tracks.
 You can read the report and its recommendation that PDRs be removed from agricultural tracks here.

-Planning Minister Kevin Stewart has promised to consider hilltracks again during a major review of “Permitted Development Rights”; this is expected to start in 2020.
+The former Planning Minister Kevin Stewart promised to consider hilltracks again during a major review of “Permitted Development Rights”; this was expected to start in 2020, though was delayed due to the pandemic.
 We will hold the Scottish Government to this pledge.
 Further information about this next stage will be published here as more information becomes available.

 Take photos!
 Photos which help to show why planning legislation needs tightening are really helpful to the campaign.
 If you come across a new track/track of concern when you are out in the hills, please send us a photo and details.
 You can send photos via email hilltracks email

 Share your photos on social media #hilltracks photos